AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

       procedure P3 (X1 : Integer); -- error
    end R;

+The rationale is the following: ``P1`` is a non-dispatching operation that still has a clear link to ``R`` and can be called through prefix notation on any value of ``R'Class``, while also having access to the type's private components. ``P2`` does relate to ``R`` but, because the controlling parameter is not in first position, it cannot be invoked via prefix notation, which defeats the point of scoping it inside the type. ``P3`` has no parameter referring to ``R`` at all and therefore has no reason to live in the type's scope.

 These class-wide subprograms are called through prefix notation.
 They cannot however be overridden, and a derived class cannot redefine any subprogram of the same profile.
 E.g.: